 The process originally took 3 hours, and I reduced it to 17 minutes by removing the manual work.

-I can only imagine what other unnecessary manual work was happening in the department if I found something within a couple months of being there.
+I can only imagine what other unnecessary manual work was happening in the department if I found something already just within a couple months of being there.

 This experience, and my days of simply linking cells has led me to wonder; “why isn’t more of accounting automated?”